Current Version: Version 2.1

 Customize Your SideKick Defaults

 By clicking the orange colored gear icon, you can navigate to the SideKick settings.
-Within the settings, you can choose your default amount and also where you would like the SideKick button to reside within your Ribbon.
+Within the settings, you can choose your default amount and also the size of the SideKick button within the Formulas tab.

 30-Day Money Back Guarantee!